Program Description

 Clinical Practicum Supervision and Internship

-Completing the MDFT Certificate in the MDFT clinical track requires a four quarters internship (8 graduate credits): MDFT 6930, MDFT 6931, MDFT 6932, and MDFT 6937.
+Completing the MDFT Certificate in the MDFT clinical track requires a four quarter internship (8 graduate credits): MDFT 6930, MDFT 6931, MDFT 6932, and MDFT 6937.
 They can be taken in any order allowing the intern to start in any quarter.
 Most internship sites require MDFT Interns to plan for 10-15 hours a week.
 Some require 20-24 hours per week.
-All are in outpatient medical clinics.
-Interns will have a chance to discuss internship placement possibilities prior to placement with the MDFT Program Director.
-Clinics specialties include family medicine, oncology, women’s health, pediatrics, naturopathic medicine, and other specialty medicine sites.
+All are in outpatient medical clinics or mental health clinics with a medical specialty referral contract.
+Interns will have a chance to discuss internship placement possibilities prior to placement.
+Clinic specialties include family medicine, oncology, women’s health, pediatrics, naturopathic medicine, integrated behavioral health, and spiritually-informed mental health.
 Interns will collaborate with many medical providers, which can include physicians, nurses, social workers, psychologists, nutritionists, physical therapists, occupational therapists, care coordinators, and other staff.
 MDFT interns provide on-site psychosocial care or telebehavioral health.
 Interns will be actively involved in charting, consulting with the medical team, program development, and clinical treatment; and may get the opportunity to have specialty training or provide training and presentations to colleagues.

-Some sites require vaccinations and hospital trainings, like electronic medical record, ethics, or patient safety.
+Some sites require vaccinations and hospital trainings for electronic medical record documentation, ethics, and patient safety.
 All sites require a new background check and for the intern to carry liability insurance.
 Some sites require the intern to already have at least an Associate license in a mental health field (e.g., an LMFT-A).
 All sites will have a clinical mentor or supervisor assigned to the intern.
-During the internship year, interns will also be enrolled in the MDFT practicum with supervision course that meets weekly for small group supervision.
-All supervisors are either AAMFT Approved Supervisors or Candidates and are qualified to supervise for the LMFT license in Washington State.
+During the internship year, interns will also be enrolled in the MDFT practicum with supervision.
+This course meets weekly for small group supervision with an AAMFT Approved Supervisor or Candidate and is qualified to supervise for the LMFT license in Washington State.

 Chaplain track interns will work with the MDFT Program Director to personalize a Chaplaincy track internship experience (e.g., MDFT 6940).
 This will involve collaboration with the intern's home theology department or religious organization to personalize an appropriate and meaningful MDFT-related 8 credit experience.